petros8/petros8/README.md

 ### Hello!
-My name is Petros Karampelas, and I am currently a Mathematical and Computational Finance student at Oxford.
-My professional interests surround quantitative trading and machine learning.
-I also enjoy studying literature about shadow banking and financial plumbing.
-Throughtout winter term, I will be using GitHub to showcase my coding projects, since it is the best way to practice coding.
-Any feedback on my projects is very much appreciated!
+My name is Petros Karampelas.
+I have recently finished my degree in Eocnomics, and I am currently studying Mathematical Finance at Oxford.
+I am profesisonally interested in developing trading strategies through scientific methods.
+In my free time, I enjoy studying literature on monetary mehcanics and financial plumbing, and self studying aspects of math which I find interesitng .
+Apart from work, I use GitHub to showcase my pet projects.
+Any feedback is greatly appreciated!

 <!--
 **petros8/petros8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.